 Watch What You Eat

-While eating before bed isn’t unhealthy in itself, the foods you eat can directly influence how well you sleep at night.
-Avoid heavy meals close to bedtime and keep the snacking light.
-Drinking water before bed is healthy, but too much fluid can result in frequent bathroom trips that negatively impact your sleep duration.
+Avoid heavy meals close to bedtime and keep snacking to the minimum.
+Drinking water or tea before bed is healthy, but too much fluid can result in frequent bathroom trips that negatively impact your sleep duration.

 Avoid Bedtime Distractions

-Bedtime distractions such as screens, bright lights, and heavy music can stop you from getting better sleep.
-Consider turning off your phone, dimming the lights, and reading a book before bed to get your mind in the sleeping mood.
+Bedtime distractions such as digital screens, bright lights, and loud music can stop you from getting a good night’s sleep.
+Consider turning off your phone, dimming the lights, and reading a book before bed to allow your body and mind to wind down.
 A healthy bedtime routine that’s free of distractions will put your head in the right place before it hits the pillow.

-Though sleep medicine isn’t recommended for everyone, certain individuals may require sleep medications that promote drowsiness and sleep.
+Though sleep medicine isn’t recommended for everyone, certain individuals may benefit from sleep medications that aid in falling asleep.
 If you find yourself suffering from a lack of sleep on a consistent basis, talk to your doctor to determine if sleep medicine is the right avenue for you.

 So, Is Six Hours of Sleep Enough?